yojoots/libbitcoin-system-wiki/State-Banking-Principle.md

 This "leftover Fed revenue" is that which is earned, after operating expenses, from loans of money printed by the U.S. Treasury at nominal cost, guaranteed by its [monopoly protection](https://en.wikipedia.org/wiki/Counterfeit) in doing so.
 So the net result is that the Treasury prints new money and then recaptures the money earned as interest that money printed.
 While the money is not printed and then deposited directly into the Treasury, the result is the same.

 State [monopoly money](Money-Taxonomy) is not created *ex nihilo* by fraudulent bank accounting.
 It is literally created from [old blue jeans](https://www.washingtonpost.com/news/wonk/wp/2013/12/16/how-tight-jeans-almost-ruined-americas-money) by the state.

+The transition to a modern "[cashless society](https://www.nytimes.com/2018/11/21/business/sweden-cashless-society.html)" implies that central banks would retain the existing form of accounting for not-yet-printed fiat, and simply perform all settlement internally.
+A digital fiat, such as the experimental [e-Krona](https://www.riksbank.se/en-gb/payments--cash/e-krona), would be required for people to transact with state money electronically.
+Bitcoin serves the same purpose, but without state control of either [issuance](Glossary#inflation) or [confirmation](Glossary#confirmation).